CSUChico-CINS465/CINS465-Course-Materials/Honors_Syllabus.md

 + Exam - 10% of course grade (if this doesn't happen it will become part of your project grade)

-+ Programming Projects - 40% of course grade
++ Programming Projects - 30% of course grade

 + Final Project - 50% of course grade

 + Lecture Attendance can improve/lower your grade (see above)

 + IRC participation - this will potentially replace 1/2 of the exam credit

++ CINS 499H Independent Study Proposal - 10% of course grade
+  + Find and read two articles/papers about interesting web-related application
+  + Collect several references related to project proposal
+  + Formal proposal for CINS499H Independent Study Project extension of CINS465
+    + Must include references, timeline, requirements, etc.

 ### Grading Meetings